Chapter 4. Administrator tasks

 Procedure

 1. Before installing the Operator, create a namespace for the installation of your desired Operator.
-You can do this by creating a project.
-The namespace for this project will become the custom global namespace:
+This installation namespace will become the custom global namespace:

 2. Create a custom global Operator group, which is an Operator group that watches all namespaces: